 Question 4.
 Could we use pure reason to either or accept/reject other sources in Islam (ahadith, theological precepts, consensus, infallible imams, juristic decree)?

 I am thankful this subject was touched upon.
-I would like to know if we have an objective basis for believing that the Holy Qur’an is divine.
-I have my reasons but I believe they are subjective.
+I would like to know if we have an objective basis for believing that the Qur’an is divine.
+I have my reasons but I believe it could be argued that they are subjective.
 In other words it is what resonates with me.
-Also, the idea of the Holy Qur’an being a linguistic miracle seems subjective and accessible of course to those with recourse to a deep analysis of the Arabic language.
+Also, the idea of the Qur’an being a linguistic miracle seems subjective and accessible of course to those with recourse to a deep analysis of the Arabic language.
 I have often wondered at the challenge to ‘produce something like it.’

 You can see my questions in regards to this here: https://primaquran.wordpress.com/2016/02/11/make-something-like-the-holy-quran-is-it-a-fair-challenge-in-light-of-the-hadith-literature/

 My thinking is that for example a Muslim judge apriori would never say that something is like the Qur’an.
 His supposition that the Qur’an is divine seems to be a supposition that rules out impartiality.
 After all if we said someone made something like the Qur’an and met the criteria where would our faith be?

 Likewise the Non-Muslim judge may also have his/her bias because if they felt that this was the crux on which an objective basis for determining the validity of the Qur’an stood they could than say they met the challenge.
 I know there is allot to chew on here.
 It would be interesting if Al-Madina Institute could do a series on such questions that Muslims may have and than allow for an Ashari response and a Salafist-Athari response.
 So that we may weigh the merits of the positions.
 I can give my e-mail if need be.
 Jazak’Allahu khayran.